Best Vegan Mashed Potatoes

 Here’s a quick look at the process.
 You can find the full printable recipe at the bottom of the post.

-• Remove from heat, carefully drain water.
-If cooking ahead of time, leave the potatoes in the water until ready to assemble (it’ll keep the potatoes warm, no need to worry about overcooking!).
+- Remove from heat and carefully drain the water.
+If cooking ahead of time, leave the potatoes in the water until ready to assemble (it’ll keep the potatoes warm, so there’s no need to worry about overcooking!).

-• Add the fat (butter/oil) right away, mash into the potatoes.
-Pour in the non-dairy milk and mash with a potato masher, back of a fork, or large slotted spoon until fluffy and creamy.
+- Add the fat (butter/oil) right away and mash into the potatoes.
+Pour in the non-dairy milk and mash with a potato masher, the back of a fork, or a large slotted spoon until fluffy and creamy.
 Season to taste with salt and pepper.

 And now you are ready to serve!